highbyte/dotnet-6502/docs/systems/apple2/disk2.md

   Download & Run list end to end: download → unzip → insert → boot → playing.
 - **Choplifter** (Brøderbund, 4am + san inc crack) and **Bolo** (Synergistic, 4am crack) boot to their title screens.
+- **VisiCalc** (1.27, 40-column) boots to the disk's own `HELLO` menu; picking `1` there BRUNs the 22 KB `VISICALC` binary and the sheet comes up — cursor on `A1`, columns A–D, rows 1–20.
+It is booted rather than injected because VisiCalc's `/S` and `/L` file commands call DOS, so DOS has to be resident.

+Verified *not* to work, and why it is worth recording: **Dangerous Dave** (Softdisk) is a ProDOS title, so it stops at the 64 KB requirement above — the 1988 disk carries `PRODOS 8 V1.4` and the 1991 one `PRODOS 8 V1.9`.
+The 1988 disk is also ProDOS *block*-ordered, so it does not even get that far; it hangs at track 0 with the motor running.

 Automated coverage lives in `Disk2NibbleCodecTests`, `Disk2TrackNibblizerTests` and `Disk2ControllerTests`, plus opt-in integration tests (`Apple2RealRomDisk2BootTests`) that boot a